 Pharmacy study programmes are within the oldest and most prestigious programmes at Rīga Stradiņš University (RSU).
 The Faculty of Pharmacy obtained the status of a separate faculty over six decades ago and is currently offering a full range of pharmacy studies at all levels and is positioning itself as the best choice for pursuing higher education in pharmacy.

-Being a pharmacist means to represent a very old and respected speciality with huge potential becoming a healthcare professional with broad knowledge, interests and a desire to help.
+Being a pharmacist means representing a multidisciplinary speciality with a huge potential, to become a healthcare professional with broad knowledge, interests and a desire to help patients.

 Pharmacists are the most accessible healthcare professionals who work for pharmaceutical companies, wholesale pharmacies, research institutions, drugstores and hospitals.
 Fundamental knowledge of pharmaceuticals, their origin, research, impact on human organism, intake, manufacturing and distribution, rooted in human anatomy, physiology, pharmacology and pharmacological chemistry, likewise dosage form and pharmacy law studies allow pharmacists to bridge the gap between the patient and the medical practitioner in a professional and efficient manner.
 Pharmacy is a very dynamic profession: scientific achievements and innovation will motivate you to enhance your competences and skills throughout your professional life.
 The quality of the professional advice given by a pharmacist depends on his professional erudition.
 Nevertheless, a professional pharmacist is characterised not only by his professional knowledge but also by his interpersonal qualities, attitude and willingness to help.